rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

 ## Feature switch syntax

-A feature switch can be defined in many different ways, each with their own pros and cons.
+The feature switch syntax we decide on will be based on where the switches are being stored, whether or not rules are grouped together, and what type of external tooling we have.

 Before deciding on what a feature switch looks like, you'll need to ask yourself a few questions.